 Polycom recommends that the BLF not be used in conjunction with the Microsoft Live Communications Server 2005 feature.
-For more information, refer to Busy Lamp Field on page 4-27.
+For more information, refer to Busy Lamp Field on page 4-28.

 Central (boot server) Configuration file: sip.cfg Specify that support for Microsoft Live Communications Server 2005 is enabled. • For more information, refer to SIP <sip></sip> on page A-10.
-Specify the line/registration number used to send SUBSCRIBE for presence. • For more information, refer to Presence pres on page A-65.
-Turn the presence and messaging features on or off. • For more information, refer to Feature <feature></feature> on page A-83.
-Configuration file: phone1.cfg Specify the number of line keys to assign per registration.
-For more information, refer to Registration <reg></reg> on page A-89.
-Specify the line/registration number which has roaming buddies support enabled.
-For more information, refer to Roaming Buddies
+Specify the line/registration number used to send SUBSCRIBE for presence. • For more information, refer to Presence prese/&gt; on page A-72.
+Turn the presence and messaging features on or off. • For more information, refer to Feature <feature></feature> on page A-92.
+Configuration file: phone1.cfg Specify the number of line keys to assign per registration. • For more information, refer to Registration reg on page A-107.
+Specify the line/registration number which has roaming buddies support enabled. • For more information, refer to Roaming Buddies roaming_buddies /> on page A-122.
+Specify the line/registration number which has roaming privacy support enabled. • For more information, refer to Roaming Privacy roaming_privacy/&gt; on page A-123 .